felixzhaofelix/insurance_charges_model_logging_load_tests/blog_post/README_regression_model.md

 ```
 2.2 Here's the code to load the model in the service in case some modifications are made to the model:
 Open the file: regression-model/insurance_charges_model/prediction/model.py
-and modlify the code in the constructor like this:
+and modify the code in the constructor like this:
 ```python
 # def __init__(self):
 #     """Class constructor that loads and deserializes the model parameters.